splunk/public-o11y-docs/apm/db-query-perf/db-perf-nosql.rst

 ************************************************************************

 .. meta::
-   :description: Database Query Performance can help you troubleshoot performance issues the following NoSQL databases.
+   :description: Database Query Performance can help you troubleshoot performance issues in the following NoSQL databases.

-Database Query Performance can help you troubleshoot performance issues the following NoSQL databases.
-Indexing of NoSQL metrics can be managed separately.
+Database Query Performance can help you troubleshoot performance issues in the following NoSQL databases.
 For a sample use case, see :ref:`redis-use-case`.

 .. _redis-db-query-performance: